w3f/polkadot-wiki/docs/learn/learn-governance.md

 [Technical Committee](#technical-committee) (light blue).
 The fast track can contain as many proposals as possible (also called emergency proposals) that can be voted on simultaneously with Council or Public Proposals.
-See in the figure the yellow circle (i.e. Council Proposal) exiting the external queue, and the yellow circle with light-blue border also exiting the queue and being fast-tracked by the Technical Committee (TC).
+See in the figure the yellow circle (i.e. Council Proposal) exiting the external queue, and the yellow circle with a light-blue border also leaving the queue and being fast-tracked by the Technical Committee (TC).
 Once empty, the external queue can be filled with another Council proposal.